addyess/charm-splunk-k8s/README.md

 ----------

 ### Accept-License
-Splunk is Licensed software and requires the user accept the license before starting.
+Splunk is a licensed software and requires the user accept the license before starting.
 The charm requires you to run the action once for the life of the charm.
 See [Splunk Documentation](https://docs.splunk.com/Documentation/Splunk/8.1.3/Admin/HowSplunklicensingworks) for more details regarding the license.